Douglas Henshall In “The Darkness”

 “The Isles were so much a part of our show and of Perez himself.
 I’ll miss him and the place.
 I wish everyone involved much luck with whatever happens next.
 I’ll miss him as a person I crawl into every now and again because I liked him, he’s a nice man.”

-Henshall was beloved by fans and there was much sadness and disappointment that he was leaving Shetland.
+Henshall was beloved by fans, and there was much sadness and disappointment that he was leaving Shetland.

 Ashley Jensen is now leading the cast of the popular BBC One crime drama Shetland.

 The 53-year-old Scottish actress stars as Detective Inspector Ruth Calder.

-She is a native Shetlander who returns to the isles after 20 years working for the Met in London.
+Calder is a native Shetlander who returns to the Isles after 20 years working for the Met in London.
 Her job in Shetland is to retrieve a vulnerable witness to a gangland murder.

 Upon Leaving Shetland: